The Coady courses are unique in the way that:

 - They are developmental and help people to survive, be more resilient, and reduce community and self-vulnerability.

 - Robert Mutisi, Zimbabwe

-In collaboration with partners in Canada and the global south, the Institute is committed to reducing poverty and transforming societies by strengthening local economies, by building resilient communities, and by promoting social accountability and good governance.
-The Coady Institute is committed to breaking down and transforming the North/South divide by bringing Canadians and people from the global South together to exchange innovations and learn from each other.
-Through relevant adult education programs, effective partnerships, and applicable research, the Coady Institute is equipping community leaders and their organizations with the knowledge and practical tools needed to bring about the change they want for themselves.
+In collaboration with partners in Canada and across the globe, the Institute is committed to reducing poverty and transforming societies by strengthening local economies, by building resilient communities, and by promoting social accountability and good governance.
+Coady Institute is committed to breaking down and transforming the North/South divide by bringing people together to exchange innovations and learn from each other.
+Through relevant adult education programs, effective partnerships, and applicable research, Coady Institute is equipping community leaders and their organizations with the knowledge and practical tools needed to bring about the change they want for themselves.

 The Institute is a learning organization dedicated to identifying, developing and disseminating knowledge on effective development practice.
 As a leader in the study and practice of community-based development, the Coady Institute provides relevant programs that help others make a positive difference in their own communities.

 “I don’t think anything else like Coady exists…a dynamic learning organization, always evolving; it’s as relevant now as fifteen years ago.
 The environment changes and so does Coady.”
 Partner comment from 2011 independent evaluation report, p.
 9

 - Providing the best possible leadership education programs for development professionals from around the world;

 - Working with partner organizations around the world to help them build their capacity;